 Skip to main content

-Major depressive disorder (MDD), commonly known as clinical depression, is one of the most common mental disorders worldwide.
-Many different factors can contribute to a person’s depressive state and depression is often an overlapping diagnosis along with other medical conditions and/or mental disorders.
+Major depressive disorder (MDD), commonly known as clinical depression, is a common mental health disorder worldwide.
+Many different factors can contribute to a person’s depressive state, and depression is often an overlapping diagnosis along with other medical conditions and mental health disorders.

 What is depression?

-The most prominent symptoms of major depression are a severe and persistent low mood, profound sadness, or a sense of despair.
+The most prominent symptoms of major depression are a severe and persistent low mood, profound sadness, and a sense of despair.
 A major depressive episode (MDE) is a period of time characterized by symptoms of major depression.
-The Diagnostic and Statistical Manual of Mental Disorders defines a major depressive episode as experiencing a depressed mood or loss of interest or pleasure in daily activities, accompanied by problems with sleeping, eating, energy, concentration, or self-worth for two weeks or longer.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) defines a major depressive episode as experiencing a depressed mood or loss of interest or pleasure in daily activities, accompanied by problems with sleeping, eating, energy, concentration, or self-worth for two weeks or longer.

-“Sudden losses or changes can exacerbate pre-existing symptoms of depression or anxiety,” says Yesel Yoon, Ph.D., a psychologist based in New York.
-Depressive episodes can be triggered by the death of a loved one, a break-up, job loss, financial stress, a medical condition, and substance use disorder among other triggers.
+“Sudden losses or changes can exacerbate pre-existing symptoms of depression or anxiety,” says Yesel Yoon, PhD, a psychologist in New York City.
+Examples of such triggers include the death of a loved one, a breakup, job loss, financial stress, a medical condition, and substance use disorder.

 How common is depression?

-• More than 264 million people suffer from depression worldwide.
-(World Health Organization, 2020)
+• About 280 million people live with depression worldwide.
+(World Health Organization, 2023)

 Depression statistics in America